MrChriwo/VectorVelocity/README.md

 For those interested in seeing a practical implementation or experimenting with the agent development process, sample agent development can be found in the `lab` branch of this repository.
 This branch includes experimental features and developmental progress on new agent strategies.

 To access and contribute to the ongoing agent development, switch to the `lab` branch:

+# Contributing

+We welcome everyone to contribute to the project.
+Share your ideas, engage in discussions, and help us improve VectorVelocity.
+To get started, please check out the [CONTRIBUTING.md](CONTRIBUTING.md) file in the repo for detailed guidelines.